This post was most recently updated on October 20th, 2023

 - Different from a blogger’s investment, being a translator doesn’t require too much upfront investment – except education or certification.

 - There is a high demand for translators of all kinds of languages, which not going to slow down any time soon.

 Being a freelance translator has its downsides as well.
 Here are some of what I’ve been through:

-- Obviously, the less jobs, the less income you make.
+- Obviously, the fewer jobs, the less income you make.

-- Some clients may have super tight deadlines, high standards, and spontaneous workload.
+- Some clients may have super tight deadlines, high standards, and spontaneous workloads.

 - Dealing with clients who you never going to see in person can result in a higher risk of uncertain paychecks.

 - The competition is massive, which makes it harder to land a job and can result in lower rates.